 Resort elegant attire is typically reserved for evening wear.
 After you’ve spent the day adventuring and are ready for a relaxing night filled with delicious food, cocktails, and entertainment, it’s time to change your look from day to night.
-Popular resort elegant attire includes maxi dresses, skirts (with thicker fabrics and fuller coverage), and jumpsuits.
-Elegant beach sandals and low heels also are best suited for a resort elegant dress code.
+Popular resort elegant attire includes maxi dresses, beach skirts (with thicker fabrics and fuller coverage), and jumpsuits.
+Adding designer sleeveless tops to your ensemble can elevate your look, especially when paired with elegant beach sandals or low heels to create an elegant resort dress code.

 Compared to resort elegant attire, resort casual attire is significantly pared down.
 Shorts, cover ups, and sandals are all welcome to wear.
 However, if you’re staying at a resort, think about the style of shorts or cover ups you want to wear.
 You can stay comfortable and classy at the same time with printed shorts over cutoffs, long elegant cover ups rather than ratty tees, and sandals that are easy to wear but still convey a polished look.

 One of the best things about being on vacation is playing with fashion and wearing clothes you wouldn’t normally wear in your day-to-day work and home life.
 Feel free to dress things up the next time you have a trip planned.
 Evening resort wear doesn’t have to be a high-maintenance look.
 It feels good to plan an outfit from head to toe and feel extra confident when you walk out the door.
 When it doubt, it’s always best to go dressier than casual.